 The Directors are required to present to the AGM for approval a Directors' Remuneration Report.
-The Directors' Remuneration Report (other than the Directors' Remuneration Policy referred to in resolution 3) is set out on pages 47 to 68 of the Annual Report and gives details of Directors' remuneration for the year ended 2017.
+The Directors' Remuneration Report is set out on pages 55 to 72 of the Annual Report (although shareholders are not approving the policy, summarised on pages 58 to 63) and gives details of Directors' remuneration for the year ended 31 December 2018.
 The vote on resolution 2 is advisory and does not directly affect the remuneration paid to any Director.